mark-casey/foilhat/README.md

 Foilhat, a semi-paranoid cronjob wrapper.

+**Warning**: By design, Foilhat gives no output whatsoever under normal operation.
+You are asking to lose cronjob log data if you fail to at least read the "Output Control and Logging" section below before use.

 ## Summary

 Foilhat v2.0 offers three main features for handling cron jobs, along with a